JA-Erosa/University/BigData/bigdataprinciples1_2.md

 ##### 7. Complete the sentence "The _____ your data, the more questions you can ask of it":
   - rawer

+##### 8. Define graph schema:
+  - A graph schema is a "dictionary" that defines the types of entities, vertices and edges , in the graph and how those types of entities are related to one another.

-##### 8. Is queryable at any time in its history, Tolerates human errors, Handles partial information, Has the advantages of both normalized and denormalized forms.
+##### 9. Is queryable at any time in its history, Tolerates human errors, Handles partial information, Has the advantages of both normalized and denormalized forms.
 These are all benefits of:
   - The fact-based model